Disclosure Scotland's privacy statement

 • ask us to amend any data if it's incorrect

-• ask us not to process information used for the disclosure certificate if you have a particular reason
+• ask us not to process information used for the disclosure if you have a particular reason

 • asking us to make non-automated decisions regarding your data